What Is Macular Degeneration?

 Your vision is your gateway to the world.
 Good vision lets you live an active and independent life, even in your advanced years.
 Regardless of your age, get your eyes checked regularly, and all the more frequently if you have a family history of AMD or other risk factors.

-To schedule your eye exam with Dr. Matt Judd, contact Eye Clinic of Goodlettsville in Goodlettsville today.
+To schedule your eye exam with Dr. Brad Eisen, contact Advanced Eye Doctors in Palm Beach Gardens today.